SiliconLabs/wiseconnect/examples/snippets/cli_demo/readme.md

 **power_save** - Power save mode when SiWG917 is associated
 with an access point.
 It is associated power save.

-**standby_power_save** - The SiWG917 is not associated with an access point, RAM is not retained in this mode.
+**standby_power_save** - The SiWG917 is not associated with an access point.
+RAM is not retained in this mode.

-**standby_power_save_with_ram_retention** - The SiWG917 is not associated with an access point, ram is retained in this mode.
+**standby_power_save_with_ram_retention** - The SiWG917 is not associated with an access point.
+RAM is retained in this mode.

-**power_save_low_latency** - Power save mode when the SiWG917 is associated with an access point, with higher throughput than ASSOCIATED_POWER_SAVE.
+**power_save_low_latency** - Power save mode when the SiWG917 is associated with an access point with higher throughput than ASSOCIATED_POWER_SAVE.
 This is not supported for BT/BLE.

-### **Below are the CLI commands for the SiWG917 in Access point mode:**
+### **Below are the CLI commands for the SiWG917 in Access Point mode:**

-- Below are the commands for the SiWG917 in Access point mode:- **![Prints](resources/readme/AP_mode.png)**
+- Below are the commands for the SiWG917 in Access Point mode:
+**![Prints](resources/readme/AP_mode.png)**

-1. wifi_init -i **mode** for initializing the WiFi interface and for selecting the mode.
+1. wifi_init -i **mode** for initializing the Wi-Fi interface and for selecting the mode.

    e.g., wifi_init -i ap